Finite Invariant Sets with Bridging Points in Logistic IFS: Abstract

 \section{Abstract}

-We investigate iterated function systems (IFS) that randomly alternate between two non-identical one-dimensional maps.
-Our primary focus is on finite invariant sets exhibiting ``toss-and-catch'' dynamics, in which trajectories alternate between fixed points and periodic orbits of the constituent maps.
-We derive exact parameter conditions for several toss-and-catch structures in a pair of logistic maps (logistic IFS) and a combination of logistic and tent maps (logistic-tent IFS).
-Notably, we identify cases in which the invariant set contains bridging points that belong to neither of the invariant sets of the individual maps.
+\allred We investigate iterated function systems (IFS) that randomly alternate between two non-identical one-dimensional maps as simple models of regime-switching dynamical systems.
+Our primary focus is on finite invariant sets exhibiting “toss-and-catch” dynamics, in which trajectories alternate between fixed points and periodic points of the constituent maps.
+Using two representative types of low-dimensional nonlinear systems—a pair of logistic maps and a combination of logistic and tent maps—we derive exact parameter conditions for several toss-and-catch structures.
+The comparison between these systems reveals two distinct mechanisms for finite invariant sets: one mediated by bridging points that connect invariant structures of different maps, and another generated by nontrivial intersections shared by the maps themselves.
+Notably, we identify invariant sets containing bridging points that are not periodic points of either constituent map.
+These results demonstrate that switching between simple nonlinear maps can generate invariant structures that do not exist in the constituent systems alone, suggesting a more general mechanism for the emergence of invariant structures in random dynamical systems. \allblack

 Phenomena in which two regimes alternate over time are common in both natural and social systems, ranging from autonomic nervous system regulation to economic cycles.
 Regime switching can be modeled by alternation between different dynamic rules.
 In this study, we model such alternation using iterated function systems that randomly apply one of the two nonlinear maps.
 We specifically examine the IFS constructed from fundamental nonlinear maps: the logistic and tent maps.
-Although IFS typically exhibits noisy dynamics, we identify a simple structure, ``toss-amd-catch,'' defined as finite invariant set in which trajectories wander among periodic orbits of the constituent maps.
+Although IFS typically exhibits noisy dynamics, we identify a simple structure, ``toss-and-catch,'' defined as a finite invariant set in which trajectories wander among periodic points of the constituent maps.
 We derive the precise conditions under which such toss-and-catch structures arise.
-Our primary contribution is the demonstration that some structures necessarily involve bridging points within the toss-and-catch that are not periodic points of either constituent map.
+Our primary contribution is the demonstration that some structures necessarily involve ``bridging points'' within the toss-and-catch that are not periodic points of either constituent map.